 Everyone leaned forward into their seats, ears swiveled forward in interest.
 They had not expected this to be the the opening topic of today's civic engineering class.

 "Over this section, we're going to explore what happens when Echoes spread unchecked," their professor said.
 "We'll begin with the Old Homes.
-Thelote is going to recount the Resonda Tenement Disaster for us, and we'll analyze what could have been done differently."
+Mero is going to recount the Resonda Tenement Disaster for us, and we'll analyze what could have been done differently."

-"But that's why they ended up calling in the Hunters in the first place," Thelote pressed, turning his attention back to the class.
+"But that's why they ended up calling in the Hunters in the first place," Mero pressed, turning his attention back to the class.
 "This account is personal, as I was one if the Hunters tasked with finding the Soluma of the Old Home and destroying it.

 He took a breath, and began to explain how the Old Homes worked.

 You figure it only happens in shithole countries, like down in the territories where they can barely even cobble together a government for more than five minutes before it all goes to shit.

 One day there's a new door in your basement, and there's this horrible rotting scent, and you swear you hear your dead mother gently sobbing your name in the distance.

 By The Wheel, never respond.